Esri/angular-cli-esri-map/README.md

 The app will automatically reload if you change any of the source files.
 You can shut down the development server with a `Control C` in the terminal any time you wish.

+### Working with secure ArcGIS services

+When working with secure ArcGIS services there is additional code that you'll need to get it to work with webpack.
+If you encounter an error similar to this: `DOMException: Failed to execute 'importScripts' on 'WorkerGlobalScope'`, then you'll need to follow the instructions outlined here: https://github.com/Esri/arcgis-webpack-plugin#usage.
+Add that code to your component and it should resolve the problem.
+If it doesn't then open an issue on this repo.

 ### Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.